Raúl Alfonsín: Death

 Alfonsín died at home on 31 March 2009, at the age of 82, after being diagnosed a year before with lung cancer.
 The streets around his house at the Santa Fe avenue were filled with hundreds of people, who started a candlelight vigil.
 The radical Julio Cobos, Fernández de Kirchner's vice president, was the acting president at the moment and ordered three days of national mourning.
 There was a ceremony in the Congress, where his body was displayed in the Blue Hall, that was attended by almost a thousand people.
 His widow María Lorenza Barreneche could not attend the funeral, because of her own poor health.
 It was attended by former presidents Carlos Menem, Fernando de la Rúa, Eduardo Duhalde and Néstor Kirchner, all the members of the Supreme Court of Argentina, mayor Mauricio Macri, governor Daniel Scioli, the president of Uruguay Tabaré Vázquez and several other politicians.
 The coffin was moved to La Recoleta Cemetery.
 He was placed next to the graves of other important historical figures of the UCR, such as Leandro N. Alem, Hipólito Yrigoyen and Arturo Illia.

 At the international level, Perú set a day of national mourning, and Paraguay set three days.
-The governments of Brazil, Chile, Colombia, France, Mexico, Paraguay, Peru, Spain, Uruguay and the United States sent messages of condolence.
+The governments of Brazil, Chile, Colombia, France, Mexico, Paraguay, Peru, Spain, Uruguay, and the United States sent messages of condolence.
 In addition to Tabaré Vázquez, Julio María Sanguinetti of Uruguay, and Fernando Henrique Cardoso of Brazil attended the ceremony.

 Legacy

-Historians Félix Luna, Miguel Angel de Marco and Fernando Rocchi all praise the role of Raúl Alfonsín in the aftermath of the Dirty War and the restoration of democracy.
-Luna also considers that Alfonsín was an effective president, and that he set an example of not using the state for personal profit.
-De Marco points out that it was a delicate time period, and any mistake could have endangered the newly founded democracy and led to another coup.
+Historians Félix Luna, Miguel Angel de Marco, and Fernando Rocchi all praise the role of Raúl Alfonsín in the aftermath of the Dirty War and the restoration of democracy.
+Luna also considers that Alfonsín was an effective president and that he set an example of not using the state for personal profit.
+De Marco points out that it was a delicate time, and any mistake could have endangered the newly founded democracy and led to another coup.
 The aforementioned historians do not agree, though, on their view of the Pact of Olivos.
 Luna considers that it was a necessary evil to prevent the chaos that would have been generated if Menem managed to proceed with the constitutional amendment without negotiating with the UCR.
 De Marco and Rocchi instead believe that it was the biggest mistake of Alfonsín's political career.

 Alfonsín received the 1985 Princess of Asturias Award for international cooperation because of both his role in ending the Beagle dispute and his work to reestablish democracy in Argentina.
 He was named "Illustrious Citizen of Buenos Aires Province" in 2008, and "Illustrious Citizen of Buenos Aires" in 2009.
 The latter award was granted posthumously and received by his son Ricardo Alfonsín, ambassador to Spain.